-- 23. Motion to re-appoint Patricia Hammes as Chairperson to the Village of Greenport Planning Board for a term of one (1) year to expire April 24, 2025. - 24.
-Motion to re-appoint Shawn Buchanan as a Member of the Village of Greenport Planning Board for a one (1) year term to expire April 24, 2025. - 25.
-Motion to appoint the following to the Village of Greenport Tree Committee for a term of one (1) year to expire April 24, 2025:
+- 29. Motion to re-appoint Tina Finne as Chairperson of the Village of Greenport Housing Authority for a term of one (1) year to expire April 6, 2026. - 30.
+Motion to re-appoint Patricia Hammes as Chairperson to the Village of Greenport Planning Board for a term of one (1) year to expire April 6, 2026. - 31.
+Motion to re-appoint Daniel Creedon as Member to the Village of Greenport Planning Board for a term to expire April 1, 2030. - 32.
+Motion to re-appoint Shawn Buchanan as Member to the Village of Greenport Planning Board for a term to expire April 2, 2029.

+33. Motion to appoint the following to the Village of Greenport Tree Committee for a term of one (1) year to expire April 6, 2026:

-Jane Ratsey Williams, as Co-Chairperson Polly Dixon, as Co-Chairperson John Quinlan Jack Weiskott Carol Edwards
+Jane Ratsey Williams, as Co-Chairperson Polly Dixon, as Co-Chairperson John Quinlan Jack Weiskott Carol Edwards Eileen Kapell